The Health Benefits of Tears

-In my new book I discuss the numerous health benefits of tears.
-Like the ocean, tears are salt water.
+Like the ocean, tears are saltwater.
 Protectively they lubricate your eyes, remove irritants, reduce stress hormones, and they contain antibodies that fight pathogenic microbes.
 Our bodies produce three kinds of tears: reflex, continuous, and emotional.
 Each kind has different healing roles.
 For instance, reflex tears allow your eyes to clear out noxious particles when they’re irritated by smoke or exhaust.
-The second kind, continuous tears, are produced regularly to keep our eyes lubricated--these contain a chemical called “lysozyme” which functions as an anti-bacterial and protects our eyes from infection.
-Tears also travel to the nose through the tear duct to keep the nose moist and bacteria free.
+The second kind, continuous tears, are produced regularly to keep our eyes lubricated—these contain a chemical called “lysozyme” that functions as an anti-bacterial and protects our eyes from infection.
+Tears also travel to the nose through the tear duct to keep the nose moist and bacteria-free.
 Typically, after crying, our breathing, and heart rate decrease, and we enter into a calmer biological and emotional state.

 Emotional tears have special health benefits.
-Biochemist and “tear expert” Dr. William Frey at the Ramsey Medical Center in Minneapolis discovered that reflex tears are 98% water, whereas emotional tears also contain stress hormones which get excreted from the body through crying.
-After studying the composition of tears, Dr. Frey found that emotional tears shed these hormones and other toxins which accumulate during stress.
+Biochemist and “tear expert” Dr. William Frey, at the Ramsey Medical Center in Minneapolis, discovered that reflex tears are 98% water, whereas emotional tears also contain stress hormones that get excreted from the body through crying.
+After studying the composition of tears, Dr. Frey found that emotional tears shed these hormones and other toxins that accumulate during stress.
 Additional studies also suggest that crying stimulates the production of endorphins, our body’s natural pain killer and “feel-good” hormones.”
-Interestingly, humans are the only creatures known to shed emotional tears, though it’s possible that that elephants and gorillas do too.
-Other mammals and also salt-water crocodiles produce reflex tears which are protective and lubricating.
+Interestingly, humans are the only creatures known to shed emotional tears, though it’s possible that elephants and gorillas do, too.
+Other mammals and also salt-water crocodiles produce reflex tears that are protective and lubricating.

 Crying makes us feel better, even when a problem persists.
 In addition to physical detoxification, emotional tears heal the heart.
 You don’t want to hold tears back.
 Patients sometimes say, “Please excuse me for crying.
 I was trying hard not to.
 It makes me feel weak.”

 My heart goes out to them when I hear this.
-I know where that sentiment comes from: parents who were uncomfortable around tears, a society that tells us we’re weak for crying--in particular that “powerful men don’t cry.”
+I know where that sentiment comes from: parents who were uncomfortable around tears, a society that tells us we’re weak for crying, in particular, that “powerful men don’t cry.”
 I reject these notions.
-The new enlightened paradigm of what constitutes a powerful man and woman is someone who has the strength and self awareness to cry.
-These are the people who impress me, not those who put up some macho front of faux-bravado.
+The new enlightened paradigm of what constitutes a powerful man or woman is someone who has the strength and self-awareness to cry.
+These are the people who impress me, not those who put up some macho-front of faux-bravado.

 Try to let go of outmoded, untrue, conceptions about crying.
 It is good to cry.
 It is healthy to cry.
 This helps to emotionally clear sadness and stress.
-Crying is also essential to resolve grief, when waves of tears periodically come over us after we experience a loss.
+Crying is also essential to resolve grief when waves of tears periodically come over us after we experience a loss.
 Tears help us process the loss so we can keep living with open hearts.
-Otherwise, we are a set up for depression if we suppress these potent feelings.
+Otherwise, we are set up for depression.
 When a friend apologized for curling up in the fetal position on my floor, weeping, depressed over a failing romance, I told her, “Your tears blessed my floor.
 There is nothing to apologize for.”

 I’ve been this enthusiastic about crying for years.
-In fact, during my psychiatric residency at UCLA when supervisors and I watched videos of me with patients, they’d point out that I’d smile when a patient cried.
+In fact, during my psychiatric residency when supervisors and I watched videos of me with patients, they’d point out that I’d smile when a patient cried.
 “That’s inappropriate,” they’d say.
-I disagreed then; still do.
+I disagreed then and still do.
 I wasn’t smiling because my patients were depressed or grieving.
 I was smiling because they were courageously healing depression or other difficult emotions with tears.
-I was happy for their breakthrough.
+I was happy with their breakthrough.
 In my life, too, I love to cry.
 I cry whenever I can.
-Wish I could more.
+I wish I could more.
 Thank God our bodies have this capacity.
 I hope you too can appreciate the experience.
 Let your tears flow to purify stress and negativity.